 Register a food business

-Anyone starting a new food business, or taking over an existing food business, should register their premises at least 28 days before opening.
+Anyone starting a new food business, or taking over a food business, should register their premises at least 28 days before opening.

-Some manufacturers of products of animal origin, including dairy, meat cutting or meat or fish products may need to be specifically approved by the local authority or the Food Standards Agency, rather than submit a food business registration.
+- some manufacturers of products of animals, including dairy, meat cutting or meat or fish products may need to be approved by us or the Food Standards Agency in certain circumstances